pyRiemann/pyRiemann-qiskit/README.md

 _We recommend the use of [Anaconda](https://www.anaconda.com/) to manage python environements._

-`pyRiemann-qiskit` currently supports Windows, Mac and Linux OS with Python 3.8 and 3.9.
+`pyRiemann-qiskit` currently supports Windows, Mac and Linux OS with Python 3.9 - 3.11.

 You can install `pyRiemann-qiskit` release from PyPI: